vehicle-lang/tutorial/src/chapters/2-language.md

     Ensure that your specification is well-typed.
     See the [Vehicle Manual](https://vehicle-lang.readthedocs.io/en/stable/) for how to type-check a Vehicle specification file.
 6. Verify that the properties in your Vehicle specification hold using the `vehicle` command.

+# Solutions

+Some sample solutions are available in [this folder](https://github.com/vehicle-lang/tutorial/tree/exercises/chapter-2/solutions).
+But we recommend that you try solving all exercises first.

+Wish to contribute a new solution?
+Let us know and we will add it.